mhardcastle/ddf-pipeline/docs/manual.md

 Some parts of the pipeline are only enabled by switching them on here, for example `bootstrap=True` enables bootstrap (see below)

+If you have your MS files on slow/high-latency remote storage, you may want to set `cache_dir` to any fast local storage you have (order of 1 TB may be used during the pipeline run).

 ### [bootstrap]